What is the gig economy? A simple guide to how it works in 2026

 So how does all this actually work?
 Let’s break down how the gig economy runs behind the scenes, step by step.

 The gig economy runs through a network of digital platforms that act like busy marketplaces.
 On one side are people or companies who need quick services – a logo, a ride, a delivery, or a translation.
-On the other side are gig workers looking for short-term jobs that fit their schedule.
+On the other side are the gig workforce looking for short-term jobs that fit their schedule.

 Behind the scenes, automation does most of the heavy lifting.
 Algorithms handle things like: